 Getting a group of friends together for racing can be a lot of fun and can create lots of lovely memories.

 For every 10 Dee Stand or Open Course tickets purchased, you will receive one additional ticket in the same enclosure free of charge through our 'Buy 10 Tickets - Get One Free' scheme.
-The offer is applied at point of checkout for online purchasers.
-The same offer applies on Tattesalls Enclosure tickets for the last two September fixtures of the season/
+When buying online, if you wish to take advantage of the offer, please place 10 tickets in your basket and the Box Office will add the extra ticket to your order free of charge and process the complimentary ticket during fulfilment.
+The same offer applies on Tattesalls Enclosure tickets for the last two September fixtures of the season.

 We also have very special timed offers on other enclosures across selected fixtures - click here for more information.